TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-eventloop.rst

    * *family*, *proto*, *flags* are the optional address family, protocol and flags to be passed through to getaddrinfo() for *host* resolution.
-     If given, these should all be integers from the corresponding :mod:`socket` module constants.
+     If given, these should all be integers kutoka the corresponding :mod:`socket` module constants.

    * *happy_eyeballs_delay*, if given, enables Happy Eyeballs for this